Tamulur/EnsembleChat/Overview.md

        * For each proposer, send:

-         * Its system prompt (`ProposerSystemPrompts/<Model>.txt`)
+         * Its system prompt (`Prompts/ProposerSystemPrompts/<Model>.txt`)
          * The **PDF**
          * The **chat history up to and including the last user input**
-         * Its **synthesis prompt** from `SynthesizeFromProposalsPrompts/<Model>.txt` as user message, **appending the aggregator’s notes** (everything after the sentinel line).
+         * Its **synthesis prompt** from `Prompts/SynthesizeFromProposalsPrompts/<Model>.txt` as user message, **appending the aggregator’s notes** (everything after the sentinel line).
        * Collect the new proposals and go back to **Aggregator phase** with iteration `N+1`.
 Status: “Aggregating replies, iteration N+1…”.

-   * **Iteration cap & forced final:** On the **5th** aggregator pass for the same user input, **replace** `AggregatorUserPrompt.txt` with `AggregatorForceReplyUserPrompt.txt` to force a final.
+   * **Iteration cap & forced final:** On the **5th** aggregator pass for the same user input, **replace** `Prompts/AggregatorUserPrompt.txt` with `Prompts/AggregatorForceReplyUserPrompt.txt` to force a final.
 Display the result, then **add to history**.

 ## Prompts & Files

 ```
-/ProposerSystemPrompts/
+Prompts/
+  ProposerSystemPrompts/
     ChatGPT.txt
     Claude.txt
     Gemini.txt

-/SynthesizeFromProposalsPrompts/
+  SynthesizeFromProposalsPrompts/
     ChatGPT.txt
     Claude.txt
     Gemini.txt

   AggregatorSystemPrompt.txt
   AggregatorUserPrompt.txt
   AggregatorForceReplyUserPrompt.txt
   SynthesizePromptCommon.txt
   SystemPromptCommon.txt
   ExampleExplanations.txt
 ```

 * All prompt files are **plain text** (no JSON schemas).
 * Proposer prompts: normal role behavior for answering based on PDF + chat context.
 * Synthesis prompts: instruct the proposer to revise/defend its answer given **all** proposals and the aggregator’s remarks.
 * Aggregator prompts: instruct to either **FINAL REPLY** or **REQUEST SYNTHESIS FROM PROPOSERS**, starting the output with the chosen sentinel line on the **first line**.
-* SynthesizePromptCommon.txt should replace the string {SynthesizePromptCommon} in all user prompts.
+* `Prompts/SynthesizePromptCommon.txt` should replace the string {SynthesizePromptCommon} in all user prompts.
-* SystemPromptCommon.txt should replace the string {SystemPromptCommon} in all system prompts (so in what is read from AggregatorSystemPrompt.txt or from the proposer system prompts).
+* `Prompts/SystemPromptCommon.txt` should replace the string {SystemPromptCommon} in all system prompts (so in what is read from `Prompts/AggregatorSystemPrompt.txt` or from the proposer system prompts).
-* ExampleExplanations.txt contains examples of good explanations.
-All system prompts have a placeholder {examples} that should be replaced with the contents of ExampleExplanations.txt.
+* `Prompts/ExampleExplanations.txt` contains examples of good explanations.
+All system prompts have a placeholder {examples} that should be replaced with the contents of this file.

 ## History & Anonymity Rules